abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 understand how the mind is conditioned and how this complexity is created.

-So often we're dragged into the reactions of the mind—the stories it spins out—and we fail to see what underlies those reactions.
+So often we're dragged into the reactions of the mind---the stories it spins out---and we fail to see what underlies those reactions.
 Usually we're not quick enough to recognize that feeling is where our thoughts, emotions and reactions are coming from.
 But by using the breath, or some other aspect of the body, we can learn to stay present with experience, to stay present with feeling.
-In this way, whatever feeling tone there may be—pleasant, painful or neutral—we have a handle with which to investigate what is conditioning the mind, what is conditioning our emotions, and how we respond to the world, our circumstances, ourselves and the people around us.
+In this way, whatever feeling tone there may be---pleasant, painful or neutral---we have a handle with which to investigate what is conditioning the mind, what is conditioning our emotions, and how we respond to the world, our circumstances, ourselves and the people around us.